byjg/jquery-sse/README.md

 If there is no native support the request is made by ajax requests (polling).
 You do not need to change the server side nor the client side.

+*If you are looking for a SSE Polyfill library without jQuery dependency try [yaj-sse](https://github.com/byjg/yaj-sse).
+The yaj-sse is a port from version 0.1.4 of jQuery SSE.*

 ## Example

 Client Side